 On gaining a B.A.Hons in Physics, he briefly stayed to study astronomy but was not interested in observing sunspots so moved to Trinity College, Cambridge where he was able to pursue his passion for theoretical astronomy and cosmology.

 It was in Cambridge that Stephen Hawking first started to develop symptoms of neuro-muscular problems – a type of motor neuron disease.
-This quickly started to hamper affected his physical movements.
-His speech became slurred and he become unable to even feed himself.
-At one stage, the doctors gave him a life span of three years.
-However, the progress of the disease slowed down and he has managed to overcome his severe disability to continue his research and active public engagements.
-At Cambridge ,a fellow scientist developed a synthetic speech device which enabled him to speak by using a touch pad.
-This early synthetic speech sound has become the ‘voice’ of Stephen Hawking and as a result, he has kept the original sound of this early model – despite technological advancements.
+This quickly started to hamper his physical movements.
+His speech became slurred, and he became unable to even to feed himself.
+At one stage, the doctors gave him a lifespan of three years.
+However, the progress of the disease slowed down, and he has managed to overcome his severe disability to continue his research and active public engagements.
+At Cambridge, a fellow scientist developed a synthetic speech device which enabled him to speak by using a touchpad.
+This early synthetic speech sound has become the ‘voice’ of Stephen Hawking, and as a result, he has kept the original sound of this early model – despite technological advancements.

 “It is a waste of time to be angry about my disability.
 One has to get on with life and I haven’t done badly.
 People won’t have time for you if you are always angry or complaining. ” The Guardian (27 September 2005)

-Stephen Hawking’s principle fields of research have been involved in theoretical cosmology and quantum gravity.
+Stephen Hawking’s principal fields of research have been involved in theoretical cosmology and quantum gravity.

 Amongst many other achievements, he developed a mathematical model for Albert Einstein’s General Theory of Relativity.
-He has also undertook a lot of work on the nature of the Universe, The Big Bang and Black Holes.
+He has also undertaken a lot of work on the nature of the Universe, The Big Bang and Black Holes.